 * Click here for rating key

 No. 9 Park Restaurant Review: A special event is one reason to come to this French and Italian restaurant, but serious foodies, fans of chef-owner Barbara Lynch, and those with unlimited expense accounts round out the crowd.
 Lynch has made a name for herself with a wide range of eateries to her credit, including B&G Oysters, The Butcher Shop, Sportello, Stir, Drink and Menton.
 The interior is comfortably designed with muted taupes and dark woods.
-Diners may splurge on the weekly changing chef’s tasting menu, which includes dishes like her famously rich prune-stuffed gnocchi with seared foie gras and toasted almonds in a vin santo glaze.
-(Guests may also select a three-course prix-fixe menu or order à la carte.)
-You may also find Berkshire pork with fava beans, English peas and amaranth.
+Diners may splurge on the weekly changing chef’s tasting menu ($125), which includes dishes like her famously rich prune-stuffed gnocchi with seared foie gras and toasted almonds in a vin santo glaze (also available à la carte).
+You may also find Berkshire pork with persimmon, heirloom baby chicories and buttermilk aïoli.
 Desserts round out the evening with possibilities like a sweet potato phyllo purse with ginger, honey and toasted meringue.
-The bar menu offers intriguing options as well for less-dear prices, such as fried clams, Prime steak tartare or confit duck leg.
+The bar menu offers intriguing options as well for less-dear prices, such as salmon crudo or steak frites.
 The wine list highlights varietals from Italy, France, Austria and Germany, but there is also a selection of artisanal American wines.
 No. 9 Park hosts a monthly themed class on mixing cocktails.